project-flogo/rules/README.md

-# BE*Go*
+# Flogo Rules

-BE*Go* is a lightweight rules library written in Golang to simplify the building of Event Driven Reactive Applications.
+**Flogo Rules** is a lightweight rules library written in Golang to simplify the building of Event Driven Reactive Applications.
 Supports Declaritive Rules, Contextual reasoning across time and space

 ## Definitions
-A `TupleTypeAlias` represents a streaming data source a.k.a Channel
+A `Tuple` represents an event or a business object and provides runtime data to the rules.
+It is always of a certain type.

+A `TupleTypeDescriptor` defines the type or structure of a `Tuple`.
+It defines a tuples properties and their data types and primary keys of the tuple.
+It also defines the time to live for the tuple

-A `StreamTuple` is an instance of a certain type of `TupleTypeAlias`
+A `TupleType` is a name or an alias for a `TupleTypeDescriptor`

 A `Rule` constitutes of multiple Conditions and the rule triggers when all its conditions pass

-A `Condition` is an expression comprising of data tuples from one or more TupleTypeAliass.
+A `Condition` is an expression involving one or more tuple types.
 When the expression evaluates to true, the condition passes.
-Thus a Condition is characterized by the number and types of TupleTypeAlias involved in its evaluation.
-In order to optimize a Rule's evaluation, the Rule network needs to know of the number and type of stream sources in each of its Conditions.
-Thus the Condition can either be defined upfront with the number of and type of TupleTypeAliass or this can be inferred (for a start, we choose the former)

-The rule's `Action` is a function that is invoked once each time that a matching combination of tuples is found that result in a true evaluation of all its conditions.
-Thus the `Action` function takes as an argument, the matching tuples.

-Each Rule creates its own evaluation plan or a network.
-When there are multiple such rules, all of them collectively form the Rule Network

-When streaming data arrives, a StreamTuple is formed, and is `Assert`-ed into this network to see which rules would fire.
-Similarly, removing a StreamTuple from the network is called `Retract`-ing it from the network.
-You may retract when for example, the TTL of a StreamTuple expires based on a certain expiration policy

-## Server API
-With this background, let us see how it translates to API/code. *This is a draft Server-side API*

-	//Create Rule, define conditions and set action callback rule := ruleapi.NewRule("* Ensure n1.name is Bob and n2.name matches n1.name ie Bob in this case *") fmt.Printf("Rule added: [%s]\n", rule.GetName())
-	rule.AddCondition("c1", []model.TupleTypeAlias{"n1"}, checkForBob)          // check for name "Bob" in n1
-	rule.AddCondition("c2", []model.TupleTypeAlias{"n1", "n2"}, checkSameNames) // match the "name" field in both tuples
-	//in effect, fire the rule when name field in both tuples is "Bob" rule.SetActionFn(myActionFn)

-	//Create a RuleSession and add the above Rule ruleSession := ruleapi.NewRuleSession()
-	ruleSession.AddRule(rule)

-	//Now assert a few facts and see if the Rule Action callback fires. fmt.Println("Asserting n1 tuple with name=Bob")
-	streamTuple1 := model.NewStreamTuple("n1")
-	streamTuple1.SetString("name", "Bob")
-	ruleSession.Assert(streamTuple1)

-	fmt.Println("Asserting n1 tuple with name=Fred")
-	streamTuple2 := model.NewStreamTuple("n1")
-	streamTuple2.SetString("name", "Fred")
-	ruleSession.Assert(streamTuple2)

-	fmt.Println("Asserting n2 tuple with name=Fred")
-	streamTuple3 := model.NewStreamTuple("n2")
-	streamTuple3.SetString("name", "Fred")
-	ruleSession.Assert(streamTuple3)
+In order to optimize a Rule's evaluation, the Rule network needs to know of the TupleTypes and the properties of the TupleType which participate in the `Condition` evaluation.
+These are provided when constructing the condition and adding it to the rule.
+The rule's `Action` is a function that is invoked each time that a matching combination of tuples is found that result in a true evaluation of all its conditions.
+Those matching tuples are supplied to the action

+A `RuleSession` is the handle through which to interact with the rules API.
+You can create and register multiple rule sessions.
+Rule sessions are silos for the data that they hold, they are like namespaces and sharing objects / state across rule sessions is not supported.

+Each rule creates its own evaluation plan or a network.
+Multiple rules collectively form the rule network

+Tuples can be created using `NewTuple` and then setting its properties.
+The tuple is then `Assert`-ed into the `RuleSession` and this triggers rule evaluations.
+A tuple can be `Retract`ed from the rule session to take it out of play for rules evaluations.

+## Usage
+The following code snippet demonstrates usage of the Rules API

+		fmt.Println("** Example usage of this module **")

+    	//Load the tuple descriptor file (relative to GOPATH) tupleDescAbsFileNm := getAbsPathForResource("src/github.com/TIBCOSoftware/bego/rulesapp/rulesapp.json")
+    	tupleDescriptor := fileToString(tupleDescAbsFileNm)

+    	fmt.Printf("Loaded tuple descriptor: \n%s\n", tupleDescriptor)
+    	//First register the tuple descriptors
+    	model.RegisterTupleDescriptors(tupleDescriptor)

+    	//Create a RuleSession
+    	rs := ruleapi.GetOrCreateRuleSession("asession")

+    	// check for name "Bob" in n1
+    	rule := ruleapi.NewRule("n1.name == Bob")
+    	rule.AddCondition("c1", []model.TupleType{"n1"}, checkForBob, nil)
+    	rule.SetAction(checkForBobAction)
+    	rule.SetContext("This is a test of context")
+    	rs.AddRule(rule)
+    	fmt.Printf("Rule added: [%s]\n", rule.GetName())

+    	// check for name "Bob" in n1, match the "name" field in n2,
+    	// in effect, fire the rule when name field in both tuples is "Bob" rule2 := ruleapi.NewRule("n1.name == Bob && n1.name == n2.name")
+    	rule2.AddCondition("c1", []model.TupleType{"n1"}, checkForBob, nil)
+    	rule2.AddCondition("c2", []model.TupleType{"n1", "n2"}, checkSameNamesCondition, nil)
+    	rule2.SetAction(checkSameNamesAction)
+    	rs.AddRule(rule2)
+    	fmt.Printf("Rule added: [%s]\n", rule2.GetName())

+    	//Now assert a "n1" tuple
+    	fmt.Println("Asserting n1 tuple with name=Tom")
+    	t1, _ := model.NewTuple("n1")
+    	t1.SetString(nil, "name", "Tom")
+    	rs.Assert(nil, t1)

+    	//Now assert a "n1" tuple
+    	fmt.Println("Asserting n1 tuple with name=Bob")
+    	t2, _ := model.NewTuple("n1")
+    	t2.SetString(nil, "name", "Bob")
+    	rs.Assert(nil, t2)

+       	//Now assert a "n2" tuple
     	fmt.Println("Asserting n2 tuple with name=Bob")
-	streamTuple4 := model.NewStreamTuple("n2")
-	streamTuple4.SetString("name", "Bob")
-	ruleSession.Assert(streamTuple4)

-    //Retract them
-    ruleSession.Retract (streamTuple1)
-    ruleSession.Retract (streamTuple2)
-    ruleSession.Retract (streamTuple3)
-    ruleSession.Retract (streamTuple4)

-    //You may delete the rule
-    ruleSession.DeleteRule (rule.getName())

-    func checkForBob(ruleName string, condName string, tuples map[model.TupleTypeAlias]model.StreamTuple) bool {
-        //This conditions filters on name="Bob"
-        streamTuple := tuples["n1"]
-        if streamTuple == nil {
-            fmt.Println("Should not get a nil tuple in FilterCondition!
-This is an error") return false
-        }
-        name := streamTuple.GetString("name")
-        return name == "Bob"
-    }

-    func checkSameNames(ruleName string, condName string, tuples map[model.TupleTypeAlias]model.StreamTuple) bool {
-        // fmt.Printf("Condition [%s] of Rule [%s] has [%d] tuples\n", condName, ruleName, len(tuples))
-        streamTuple1 := tuples["n1"]
-        streamTuple2 := tuples["n2"]
-        if streamTuple1 == nil || streamTuple2 == nil {
-            fmt.Println("Should not get nil tuples here in JoinCondition!
-This is an error") return false
-        }
-        name1 := streamTuple1.GetString("name")
-        name2 := streamTuple2.GetString("name")
-        return name1 == name2
-    }

-    func myActionFn(ruleName string, tuples map[model.TupleTypeAlias]model.StreamTuple) {
-        fmt.Printf("Rule fired: [%s]\n", ruleName)
-        streamTuple1 := tuples["n1"]
-        streamTuple2 := tuples["n2"]
-        if streamTuple1 == nil || streamTuple2 == nil {
-            fmt.Println("Should not get nil tuples here in Action!
-This is an error") }
-        name1 := streamTuple1.GetString("name")
-        name2 := streamTuple2.GetString("name")
-        fmt.Printf("n1.name = [%s], n2.name = [%s]\n", name1, name2)
-    }

-## Try it out
-* Checkout the repo at say `/home/yourname/go` and set environment variable `$GOPATH` to it
-* Goto `github.com/TIBCOSoftware/bego` such that your path looks like this
-* `/home/yourname/go/src/github.com/TIBCOSoftware/bego`
-* Go to the folder above and
-* `go install ./...`
-* This will create the example executable at `/home/yourname/go/bin/rulesapp`
-* `cd /home/yourname/go/bin`
-* `./rulesapp`

-## Todo
-* Lots of stuff, including multi-threading support
-* Review and refine the API
-* Client API (if required)
-* Transports/Channels (as required)
-* Forward-chaining/Conflict Resolution/Post-RTC etc (TDB: if required)
-* Timers and expiry
-* Storage
+    	t3, _ := model.NewTuple("n2")
+    	t3.SetString(nil, "name", "Bob")
+    	rs.Assert(nil, t3)

+    	//Retract tuples
+    	rs.Retract(nil, t1)
+    	rs.Retract(nil, t2)
+    	rs.Retract(nil, t3)

+    	//delete the rule
+    	rs.DeleteRule(rule.GetName())

+    	//unregister the session, i.e; cleanup
+    	rs.Unregister()

+## Try out this example
+* Create a directory say `/home/rulesexample` and set `GOPATH=/home/rulesexample`
+* from `/home/rulesexample` run `go get github.com/TIBCOSoftware/bego/rulesapp`
+* This will create the example executable at `/home/rulesexample/bin/rulesapp`
+* Run the example `/home/rulesexample/bin/rulesapp`